augustine-tran/active_call/README.md

   - Use the `after_call` hook to set up anything **after response validation** passes.

+  - Return the service object.

+If any validations fail during this flow, the service object gets returned without continuing with the subsequent steps.

 ### Example Service Object

 Define a service object with optional validations and callbacks.